Factbox: Fans, U.S. politicians, others react to NBA's China controversy

-(Reuters) - The National Basketball Association (NBA) took flak on Monday for its response to a tweet by a Houston Rockets official supporting Hong Kong protests for democracy.
+(Reuters) - The National Basketball Association (NBA) took heavy fire on Monday for saying a weekend tweet by Houston Rockets General Manager Daryl Morey, which supported Hong Kong protests for democracy, was “regrettable” and “inappropriate.”

-Rockets General Manager Daryl Morey apologized on Monday for the tweet, which he quickly deleted over the weekend, but his support for the demonstrations in the Chinese-ruled city angered China’s government and others in the world’s No. 2 economy.

-In a statement, the NBA said it recognized that the views expressed by Morey had “deeply offended many of our friends and fans in China, which is regrettable.”
-A Chinese-language version issued by the league appeared to go further, saying the NBA was “extremely disappointed” in Morey’s “inappropriate remarks.”

-Here is some of the reaction from both sides of the flap on Monday and Sunday:
+Here is some of the reaction from both sides of the flap:

 - “As a lifelong @HoustonRockets fan, I was proud to see @dmorey call out the Chinese Communist Party’s repressive treatment of protesters in Hong Kong.
-Now, in pursuit of $$, the @NBA is shamefully retreating.” - Republican U.S. Senator Ted Cruz, whose state of Texas includes Houston, on Twitter.
+Now, in pursuit of $$, the @NBA is shamefully retreating.” - Republican U.S. Senator Ted Cruz of Texas, on Twitter.

+- “We must put human rights above profit.
+And that means standing with #HongKong.
+The NBA’s refusal to denounce Communist China is shameful.
+I’m requesting a meeting with @NBA Commissioner Silver to discuss the importance of supporting the brave individuals fighting for freedom.” - Republican U.S. Senator Rick Scott of Florida, on Twitter.

 - “Um, yeah, we apologize, you know.
 You know, we love China, we love playing there. ...
 They show us the most support and love, so, you know, we appreciate them as a fan base, and we love everything, you know, they’re about and we appreciate the support they give us, individually and as an organization, so ... we love you.” - Houston Rockets guard James Harden, in a Reuters TV interview.